By Audley India specialist Alison

 After dinner on board, the train then continues south to Udaipur.
 A greener city, Udaipur is set around two lakes, protected by the Aravalli Hills.
 The Lake Palace sits in the middle of Lake Pichola, a once pleasure palace for a young Mughal prince.
 It’s now one of the most luxurious hotels in the world.
 It isn’t usually possible to visit unless you stay at the hotel, but as train passengers we had the opportunity to dine there.

-The train then begins its journey back towards Delhi, stopping in Jodhpur, India’s blue city, before heading onwards to Bharatpur.
+The train then begins its journey back toward Delhi, stopping in Jodhpur, India’s blue city, before heading onward to Bharatpur.
 Here you’ll visit Ghana National Park, flourishing wetlands that protect thousands of nesting birds.
 It’s a key route for migratory birds, and you’ll often see Sarus cranes, egrets and waterfowl.

 The train’s finale is a visit to Agra and the Taj Mahal, before returning you to Delhi.